Multiple Sclerosis

 Basics

-An autoimmune disease directed against components of the neural myelin sheath causing demyelination, leading to progressive axonal loss and CNS atrophy affecting primarily white matter but may also damage grey matter and overlying meninges.
+Multiple sclerosis (MS) is an autoimmune disease directed against components of the neural myelin sheath causing demyelination.
+This leads to progressive axonal loss and CNS atrophy affecting primarily white matter but may also damage grey matter and overlying meninges.

 Description

-• Clinically isolated syndrome (CIS): patient’s initial symptom characteristic of CNS demyelination that may be due to MS but does not fulfill the criteria of dissemination in time; ~80% of patients with CIS will later relapse and be diagnosed with MS.
+• Clinically isolated syndrome (CIS): Patient’s initial symptoms are characteristic of CNS demyelination that may be due to MS but does not fulfill the criteria of dissemination in time; ~80% of patients with CIS will later relapse and be diagnosed with MS.

 • Radiologically isolated syndrome (RIS): incidental brain or spinal cord MRI findings highly suggestive of MS in an asymptomatic patient; no evidence of clinical attacks suggestive of MS; ~30–40% of patients with RIS later meet criteria for CIS or MS.

-• Relapsing-remitting multiple sclerosis (RRMS): most common type of disease onset; defined relapse (attacks or exacerbations) followed by partial or complete improvement; recovery of residual deficits may ensue following each episode.
+• Relapsing-remitting MS (RRMS): most common type of disease onset; defined by relapse (attacks or exacerbations) followed by partial or complete improvement; recovery of residual deficits may ensue following each episode.

-• Secondary progressive multiple sclerosis (SPMS): progressive worsening of neurologic function following initial RRMS; may be associated with acute exacerbations; often diagnosed retrospectively
+• Secondary progressive MS (SPMS): progressive worsening of neurologic function following initial RRMS; may be associated with acute exacerbations; often diagnosed retrospectively

-• Primary progressive multiple sclerosis (PPMS): progressive decline in disease status and accumulation of disability from onset of disease without initial relapsing-remitting disease course (~10% of patients) (2)
+• Primary progressive MS (PPMS): progressive decline in disease status and accumulation of disability from onset of disease without initial relapsing-remitting disease course (~10% of patients) (2)

 Pregnancy Considerations

-• In most cases, MS treatment should be discontinued during pregnancy.
-If treatment is clinically necessary, preferred treatments include interferon-β and glatiramer acetate (3).
+• If treatment is clinically necessary during pregnancy, preferred treatments include interferon-β and glatiramer acetate (3).

 • Natalizumab may be continued with reduced infusion regimen for patients with high risk of relapse (3).

-• Majority of patients experience reduced disease exacerbations during pregnancy, but relapse in the postpartum period; thus, therapy should be resumed after delivery.
+• Majority of patients experience reduced disease exacerbations during pregnancy but relapse in the postpartum period.

 • All drugs licensed for MS treatment are contraindicated during breastfeeding.